About the Online MBA Classes

 Software and Uploading Your Work

-Sakai works best with Mozilla Firefox.
-Sakai will work with Internet Explorer.
+Canvas works best with Google Chrome.
+Canvas will work with Mozilla Firefox and Internet Explorer.
 Safari is not recommended, but if you must use it, be sure to use the latest version.

 The standard software is Microsoft Office.
 Multimedia software such as Media Player, QuickTime, or RealPlayer and a PDF file reader software such as Adobe Acrobat Reader may also be necessary.
 Faculty may require the use of special software that is bundled with the textbook or the purchase of additional software.

-When submitting your assignments in Sakai, the file format will be determined by your instructor and the software used.
-Sakai will allow your instructor to set acceptable formats.
+When submitting your assignments in Canvas, the file format will be determined by your instructor and the software used.
+Canvas will allow your instructor to set acceptable formats.
 File formats associated with Microsoft Office are the primary formats accepted.
 Using Star Office and Open Office file formats are prohibited.

 Books can be ordered by calling 402-375-4010 or online at www.bkstr.com.
 On the website, by selecting the appropriate term, books for a particular class can be viewed.
 Please allow one week for receipt of textbooks after placing the order.